-• Integrated Emulator: A high-performance, feature-rich emulator for testing Android applications across a wide range of devices.
+- Integrated Emulator: A high-performance, feature-rich emulator for testing Android applications across various devices.

-• Profiling Tools: Offers powerful tools to identify performance bottlenecks by monitoring memory usage, CPU activity, and more.
+- Profiling Tools: This tool is powerful for identifying performance bottlenecks by monitoring memory usage, CPU activity, and more.

 To install Android Studio, make sure that your system packages are up-to-date.
 Open the terminal and execute the command below to update your package list and install any available updates: